 5 – Getting More and More Obsessed

 When one’s addiction becomes severe, their obsession with alcohol and drugs becomes even worse.
-They will not be able to stand living the day without a daily dose of drugs or alcohol, they will spend all the money they have just to get their hands on more, the more it is not treated the worse their obsession will become.
+They will not be able to stand living the day without a daily dose of drugs or alcohol, they will spend all the money they have instead of investing just to get their hands on more, the more it is not treated the worse their obsession will become.

 At The Next Step we offer a proven program in a beautiful, safe and supportive community, where you can learn to use and practise skills and tools needed in the real world.
 Our belief is that every addict can live a happy and fulfilling life through long term recovery, with the right support and program in place.